kbrumer/cfpdx-301night-spring-2017/lectures/02-jQuery-and-DOM/LECTURE.md

 git commit -m "<my awesome commit message here>" git push origin <branch>
 ```
-* When finished, go into Github and create a PR from your brnach to `master`
+* When finished, go into Github and create a PR from your branch to `master`

 ### node && npm